 Get Some Sleep

 To all those people who tell you that sleeping is time wasted, you can tell them they’re wrong.
-Well, partly.
-We’re not advocating spending the afternoon with your head on your desk snoring into your PC, we’re just saying make sure you’re prioritising getting enough sleep.
+We’re not advocating spending the afternoon with your head on your desk snoring into your laptop, we’re just saying make sure you’re prioritising getting enough sleep.
 Only you know how much sleep you need to be your best, so make sure you’re allowing for it.
-If you need some help, check out our tips for getting a better night’s snooze here.
+If you need some help, check out our tips for getting a better night’s snooze.

 This might sound self-explanatory, but often we are unaware that we might be harbouring resentment towards situations (or people) in our life.
 But forgiving and forgetting isn’t about the other person—it’s about you and allowing yourself to let go of negative situations and thoughts.
 Take a moment to consider whether there are things in your life that aren’t serving you.
 Now, take another moment to let them go and watch them float down the river.
 Well, not literally, but you get the drift.